 As part of our ethos, we believe that learning is not just for the classroom.
 Much of what a child learns takes place beyond the classroom walls.

 School outings and excursions are carefully planned to ensure that they support the curriculum and will provide the girls with a safe, stimulating experience.
 Recent destinations include The British Museum, The National Gallery, The Roald Dahl Museum and Verulamium.

 All children from Forms IV to VI take part in an annual Outdoor Education Trip.
 These include a variety of outdoor pursuits including caving, low ropes, orienteering, kayaking and team-building activities.

 Form V spend three days in Suffolk and Form VI spend three days in Hampshire.
 In Suffolk, they stay in a magnificent Tudor barn and we are lucky enough to have the services of an ecologist who helps the girls to appreciate their surroundings through a variety of activities ranging from tree-hugging to bat-watching.
 During this trip we also cover history and art with a visit to a Tudor enactment day at Kentwell Manor.
 While in Hampshire, Form VI stay in a purpose built outdoor centre.

 Mrs Wildman leads the School Council.
-A pupil representative from each class (Form II and above) is elected.
+A pupil representative from each class (Form III and above) is elected.
 The School Council meet fortnightly to discuss ideas to bring to the Headmistress.